mui/mui-x/docs/data/charts/overview/overview.md

 ### Single charts

-For common use case, single component is the recommended way.
+For common use cases, the single component is the recommended way.

+Those components' name ends with "Chart".
+They only require `series` prop, describing the data to render.

-You have to provide the `series` props.
+They also have plenty of other props to customize the chart behavior.
-The `width` and `height` if the component is not responsive.

 {{"demo": "SimpleCharts.js", "bg": "inline"}}